felifluid/bachelorarbeit/thesis/chapters/background.typ

 == Hamada Coordinates
 To efficiently solve the gyrokinetic equation, GKW makes use of so called _Hamada Coordinates_.
+Before that, a quick view into toroidal coordinates is needed.
+@fig:cylindrical-toroidal shows the relation between cylindrical $(R,Z,phi)$ and toroidal $(psi, theta, phi)$ coordinates.
+In it, the helical magnetic field lines for $psi="const"$ are also shown.

+#include "../../figs/cylindrical_coords/fig.typ"

+The relation can be expressed via the following equations @samaniego2024topovis[p.11]:

+$
+  &R = R_0 + psi cos theta \
+  &Z = psi sin theta \
+  &phi = phi
+$ <eq:cylindrical_toroidal>

-Hamada coordinates are retrieved by transforming the toroidal coordinates in such a way that
+Hamada coordinates are retrieved by transforming the toroidal $(psi,theta,phi)$ coordinates in such a way that

 + field lines become straight and
 + one of the coordinates is aligned with the magnetic field.